-from typing import Dict, List, Callable, Optional, Union
+from typing import Any, Dict, List, Callable, Optional, Union

 import polars as pl